Mamadou208/mw-react/README.md

 ## Syntax & Highlighting ##

 This project uses Tabs instead of spaces.
 It is advised to use Tab Size 2.
+Also JSX requires some extra syntacic sugar.
+Babel provides plugins for both Sublime and Jetbrains (PhpStorm/Webstorm) enviroments.
  * http://babeljs.io/docs/editors <br />
  * https://blog.jetbrains.com/webstorm/2015/05/ecmascript-6-in-webstorm-transpiling/